pombredanne/bocadillo/docs/guides/fixtures/basics.md

 ## Using a fixture

-Once the fixture has been defined, it can be used in views by declaring it as a parameter of the view.
+Once the fixture has been defined, it can be used in views by declaring it as a parameter.

 HTTP example: